slevithan/regex/README.md

 - Only one definition group is allowed per regex, and it must appear at the end of its pattern.
 - At the top level of definition groups, only named groups, whitespace, and comments are allowed.
-- All named groups (including nested groups) within definition groups must use unique names, and are excluded from the `groups` object of resulting matches.
+- Within definition groups, all named groups must use unique names, and all are excluded from the `groups` object of resulting matches.
 </details>

 ### Recursion